cloudmesh/useful-introduction_to_cloud-2015/docs/source/class/lesson/git.rst

           new file:   world.txt

-By using the staging area multiple files can be commited to git as a single **change**.
+By using the staging area multiple files can be committed to git as a single **change**.
 Meaning: a **change** is the addition, deletion, of modification of content of one or more files.